Assistance with Prenatal and Postpartum Learning and Education

 - Nurturing parenting values

-- Substance abuse screening and assessment to identify issues related to alcohol and drugs
+- Substance use screening and assessment to identify issues related to alcohol and drugs

 - Linkage to community resources such as housing, transportation, day care, food, clothing and many other necessities

-- Referrals to cooperating agencies for help with counseling, employment, clothing and additional needs
+- Referrals to cooperating agencies for help with prenatal-postpartum needs, counseling, employment, clothing and additional needs

 - Alternative activities – including picnics, games, arts and crafts and trips to museums and libraries – focused on helping families address communication, family roles and stress management, while supporting family relationships

-- Be males referred by the Department of Family and Protective Services or at risk for DFPS involvement who are identified as being at risk of having, or who have, a substance use disorder and who have children under the age of six.
+- [Males] Be referred by the DFPS or at risk for DFPS involvement who are identified as being at risk of having, or who have, a SUD and who have children under the age of six.

 - Live in one of the 41 counties of Region 1

 - Region 1: Armstrong, Bailey, Briscoe, Carson, Castro, Childress, Cochran, Collingsworth, Crosby, Dallam, Deaf Smith, Dickens, Donley, Floyd, Garza, Gray, Hale, Hartley, Hall, Hansford, Hemphill, Hockley, Hutchinson, King, Lamb, Lipscomb, Lubbock, Lynn, Moore, Motley, Ochiltree, Oldham, Parmer, Potter, Randall, Roberts, Sherman, Swisher, Terry, Wheeler and Yoakum

 - Teen pregnancy (including females through age 19);

 - Current or past involvement with DFPS or other child protective services agency;